Arshad-Siddiqui/Arshad-Siddiqui-Test/README.md

 Sales Assistant

 - Ensure effective communication with customers to share information in a polite and efficient way.
-- Maintain organisation to improve productivity me and my colleagues.
+- Maintain organisation to improve productivity for me and my colleagues.
 - Quickly adapt to store conditions and correctly prioritise the most critical work.

 ## Skills